akutschi/ansible-ssh/README.md

 ## Dependencies

-This role does not have any dependencies.
+This role depends on [Ansible UFW](https://github.com/akutschi/ansible_ufw) and will be installed as dependency.

 ## Example Playbook